Table of Contents

 Carry a large enough day pack to fit extra clothes and food, the 10 hiking essentials, water bottles….I personally like the 30 L size but I always carry a camera and an extra lens.

 A bum cushion is a nice treat when you stop.
-On cold days, it sure beats sitting on the rock.
+On cold or wet days, it sure beats sitting on a rock.

 Hiking poles come in handy on this hike, especially on the descent.

-If you’re prone to blisters, I recommend Compeed.
+If you’re prone to blisters, I highly recommend Compeed.

 Other hikes around Lake Louise to consider